robomakery/pvc-powerchair/README.md

 ## Documentation

-Currently the documentation is located at:
+The original build documentation is located at:

 http://www.openwheelchair.org/Plans/